cydriclopez/treemodule-json/README.md

     bootstrap: [AppComponent]
 ```

-I reset the line to  ***bootstrap: [HomeComponent]*** because this component now hosts the router outlet tag.
-I created [src/app/home/home.component.html](https://github.com/cydriclopez/treemodule-json/blob/main/src/client/src/app/home/home.component.html) to host the ***router-outlet*** tag which the router uses as outlet.
+I set the line to  ***bootstrap: [HomeComponent]*** because this new component now hosts the router outlet tag.
+The template of this [HomeComponent](https://github.com/cydriclopez/treemodule-json/blob/main/src/client/src/app/home/home.component.ts) is the file [src/app/home/home.component.html](https://github.com/cydriclopez/treemodule-json/blob/main/src/client/src/app/home/home.component.html) that is used to host the ***router-outlet*** tag which the router uses as outlet.

 ```html
 <router-outlet></router-outlet>
 ```

 This is the ***Tree Demo*** and clicking on ***List Demo*** brings you back to the previous list-demo page.<br/>
 <img src="images/primeng-tree-demo.png" width="650"/>

 This ***Tree Demo*** page started life as the [Primeng tree-demo](https://www.primefaces.org/primeng/tree).
 Here is the [StackBlitz tree-demo](https://stackblitz.com/edit/primeng-tree-demo?file=src%2Fapp%2Fapp.component.ts).
 Go over this code.
 I did not copy it exactly.
-I just used the lower tree and adapted the ***Expand*** and ***Collapse*** buttons.
+I used the lower tree and adapted the ***Expand*** and ***Collapse*** buttons.
 For demo purposes this code is perfectly fine.

 However, the moment your code takes on the semblance of a half-decent app then you stop coding this way.
 The component is mostly for UI display.
-Most of the logic have to be transitioned to the service.
+Most of the logic have to be transitioned to a service.

 Below is my suggestion of how to code it.
 Btw the ***selector: 'app-treedemo'*** becomes useless and is now preempted by the ***router-outlet*** tag mentioned above.
 So here I commented it.

+Note that access to the ***files*** data is now via the getter method ***get files()***.
+This effectively renders the ***this.nodeService.files*** data as read-only.
+A UI Component has no business directly altering data.
+If allowed, it can subsequently create chaos down the road.
+I have seen this problem far too many times enough to resolve to write about it.

 ```typescript
 import { Component, OnInit } from '@angular/core';